fbpx

 He currently works as a psychotherapist by implementing diagnostic and clinical interventions aimed at adolescents and adults.
 He has decades of experience in the field of training, as a designer and coordinator of training interventions and complex projects in the psycho-social field.
 He has gained experience in the field of hospitality as a Psychologist and Coordinator of Extraordinary Hospitality Projects aimed at political refugees in Italy.
 Since 2013 he has been an ordinary member of Psy + Onlus: in addition to being part of the Design Area, he participated in the project aimed at the populations involved in the earthquake in central Italy.

-migrants, psychology, immigration, Resilience, welcome, community
+migrants, psychology, immigration, resilience, welcome, community

 • Created on .